 Cashews are nuts that are found at the bottom of cashew apples and in the shape of kidneys.
 They are widely popular throughout the world, especially in Asian and African countries.
 They are known as super nuts as they have so many nutritional benefits.
-They contain high quantities of proteins and various essential minerals such as magnesium, zinc, copper, phosphorus, calcium, and potassium.
-They also contain a host of vitamins such as vitamin C, B1, B2, B3, B6, E and K.
+Let check out cashews nutrition facts, it contain high quantities of proteins and various essential minerals such as magnesium, zinc, copper, phosphorus, calcium, and potassium.

 Cashews are a delight for diabetics as they control the blood sugar levels and regulate insulin.
 They even help lower the risks of developing type 2 diabetes.